-To get a broader perspective, we moved from the UN delegate area to the “green zone”, where companies showcase their sustainable technologies and civil society explore their role in climate change mitigation.
-Our conversations here made it apparent that this diverse community has the appetite to effect change but will need to demand sustainability and reject economic models dependent on growth.
+To get a broader perspective, we moved from the UN delegate area to the “green zone”.
+Here companies showcase their sustainable technologies and civil society explore their role in climate change mitigation.
+Our conversations here made it apparent that this diverse community has the appetite to effect change.
+But they will need to demand sustainability and reject economic models dependent on growth.

-The future is now on the table — we, as a planet, have to choose between the path of self-destruction by over consumption or a more equitable and sustainable solution allowing the global population a future.
+The future is now on the table.
+But we, as a planet, have to choose between the path of self-destruction by over consumption or a more equitable and sustainable solution.

 This article was originally published on The Conversation.
 Read the original article.